-Spanish house transformations regularly take place in Santa Barbara.
+Split-level Spanish home remodels in Santa Barbara are rare, so I thought I would share this project with you.
 This modest split-level fixer upper tract home is located in an excellent neighborhood near upper State Street.
-But as you can see, the simple structure lacked character.
+The simple structure lacked character.

 BEFORE Photo: The fixer home had an asphalt roof, and an odd mix of stucco and wood siding.